sibyl-dev/sibyl-api/README.md

 ## Quickstart
 Follow these steps to get started with the built-in Ames Housing dataset example
+1. Update the model and explainer if needed by running `sibyl/sample_applications/prepare_housing_application.py`
-1. Load the housing dataset into MongoDB by running the preprocessing script with `housing_config.yml`:
+2. Load the housing dataset into MongoDB by running the preprocessing script with `housing_config.yml`:
 ```bash
 poetry run python sibyl\db\preprocessing.py sibyl\sample_applications\housing_config.yml
 ```
-2. Make sure mongodb.db in `sibyl/config.yml` is set to `housing`.
+3. Make sure mongodb.db in `sibyl/config.yml` is set to `housing`.
-3. Run  Sibyl-API with:
+4. Run  Sibyl-API with:
 ```bash
 poetry run sibyl run -v
 ```